cwgstreet/Cloud-Smoker-BBQ-Monitor/Docs/Project Overview - detailed.md

 * tbc

+## 7. Construction

 ##8.
 Inspiration and Key Credits

-As a newbie, I spent far too long researching this project on the web, reading and bookmarking countless helpful websites on a wide variety of topics and issues.
+As a newbie, I spent far too long on this project (over 18 months, interspersed with other projects!) researching on the web, reading and bookmarking countless helpful websites on a wide variety of topics and issues.
 In fact, the deep learning was one of the key attractions to me.
 The table below lists some of the best sites that I made use of for this project but it would be impossible to have an exhaustive list so my apologies to all those that helped me along the way yet I failed to acknowledge.

 Inspiration / Idea | Who |Source |
 :------------------ | :---:| :------ |